ChimeHQ/WindowTreatment/README.md

 **WindowStateObserver**

 Wrappers around observation of `NSWindow` states for `key`, `main`, and tabbing.
-Very useful for UI changes in response to these changes.
+Very useful for UI updates in response to these changes.
 Particularly for tab state, which is very challenging to observe correctly in all cases.

 **WindowStateAwareView**